brownt92/brownt92.github.io/index.md

 Node* tail;
 int size;
 ```
+Insert algorithm to insert bids into a hashtable

 ![Hash Table](Images/hashtable.PNG)

+Algorithm for adding bids to the front or back of a linked list

 ![Linked List](Images/linkedlist.PNG)

+Algorithm for searching for a node value in a binary search tree

 ![Binary Search Tree](Images/searchtree.PNG)

+Algorithm that uses partitioning to sort bids by value to order the bids by value

 ![Vector Sort](Images/vectorsort.PNG)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for